Daimler sees no new cash drain for pension funding

-STUTTGART, Germany (Reuters) - Daimler (DAIGn.DE) does not expect any cash drain resulting from contributions to fund pension liabilities, an issue that has gained importance due to the low interest rate environment.
+STUTTGART, Germany, Feb 7 (Reuters) - Daimler does not expect any cash drain resulting from contributions to fund pension liabilities, an issue that has gained importance due to the low interest rate environment.

 “We don’t plan for a further specific pension contribution in 2013,” finance chief Bodo Uebber told analysts during a conference call on Thursday.